2013 South Korean sabotage plot: Criminal charges and suspicion

 Lee Seok-ki had visited North Korea on two different occasions, the South Korean government said on 2 September 2013.
 Reports said Lee Seok-ki traveled to North Korea to secretly meet with North Korean officials.
 Any such meeting could link the rebellion plot to North Korea.
 "Records showed he was at the Mount Kumgang resort on 31 March-1 April 2005 and again on 16–18 March 2007," Unification Ministry spokesman Kim Hyung-suk said.
 Kim said that Lee went to the scenic mountain on a package tour with members of CN Communications, an advertising company he managed.
 The spokesman said that during the 2005 trip, Lee Seok-ki was on parole after being released from prison.
 He had been imprisoned for pro-North Korean activities.

 Authorities reportedly found circumstantial evidence, from which it could be inferred that RO members secretly visited North Korea, contacted the North Korean spy agency, and maintained liaison with highly trained reconnaissance agents of the North.
 "Lee Seok-ki and the RO's core members had worked in the People's Democratic Revolution Party (PDRP).
 Since PDRP had conducted espionage activities for North Korea receiving orders from it, it is also highly likely that the RO is connected to North Korea in one way or another," the authorities said.
 Especially the fact that Kim Keun-rae (a Gyeonggi provincial vice chairman of the UPP), Jo Yang-won (the representative of Social Trend Institute), and other RO members had visited North Korea individually or in a group, was presented as strong circumstantial evidence.

 The National Intelligence Service found core members of the RO had kept in contact with an unidentified person suspected of being a North Korean spy.
 The NIS continues to probe into their contact route and the contents of communication among them.
-Last year they detected Lee Sang-ho(an adviser of Gyeonggi Alliance for Progressive Movement) and Hong Soon-seok(a Gyeonggi provincial vice chairman of the UPP) had made an international calls on a regular basis, using specific public phones in Seoul and Suwon city.
+Last year they detected Lee Sang-ho (an adviser of Gyeonggi Alliance for Progressive Movement) and Hong Soon-seok (a Gyeonggi provincial vice chairman of the UPP) had made an international calls on a regular basis, using specific public phones in Seoul and Suwon.
 The NIS tapped those public phones legitimately with warrants issued by the court.
 As a result, they found Lee Sang-ho and other suspects showed a consistent pattern of behavior: The always sent an e-mail to an unknown G-mail user in the U.S. right after they made an international call to the suspected spy from North.
 During the phone call, they allegedly mentioned the activities of the RO and had dialogue like "I will send you an e-mail."

 The suspected spy, who communicated with the RO members, was also found to have forward the e-mails to China using a sophisticated security tool to evade tracking.